skip to content

 Most students use Part II Earth Sciences as a precursor to Part III Earth Sciences (fourth year) which offers a full geological education up to the active research level.
 The B.A.
 Degree is earned after passing Part II, and the M.Sci.
 (Master of Natural Sciences) degree after Part III.
 The four year route is intended for students planning a career, further training or research within Earth Sciences, or for students wanting the intellectual challenge of an advanced course in this field.

-This course is taught by the Department of Earth Sciences
+This course is taught by the Department of Earth Sciences.

 Aims

-3. to allow the students to develop skills of data analysis, map production and interpretation and report writing through the completion of their independent mapping projects;
+3. allow the students to develop skills of data analysis, map production and interpretation and report writing through the completion of their independent mapping projects;

-4. to develop advanced IT skills including use of computer graphics and GIS packages and other computer-based data analysis programs;
+4. develop advanced IT skills including use of computer graphics and GIS packages and other computer-based data analysis programs;

-5. to become familiar with locating, reading and critically evaluating the high-level scientific literature by following up reading lists, using bibliographic search tools, and completing essays for supervisions.
+5. become familiar with locating, reading and critically evaluating the high-level scientific literature by following up reading lists, using bibliographic search tools, and completing essays for supervisions.

 Learning outcomes